 31. ENTERPRISE RISK GOVERNANCE AND MANAGEMENT OBJECTIVES AND POLICIES (CONT'D.)

-Table 31(C1): The table below shows the maximum exposure to credit risk for the components of the balance sheet and items such as future commitments by funds.
+Table 31(C1): The table below shows the maximum exposure to credit risk for the components of the Statement of Financial Position and items such as future commitments by funds.